statamic/docs/content/collections/tags/switch.md

 ## TailwindCSS support

 When you use the JIT compiler or you purge your CSS on production, you might notice styles that aren't used anywhere aren't picked up from the switch tag.
-Add spaces around you classes to make sure they get compiled.
+Add spaces around the pipes to make sure they get compiled.

 ```
-{{ switch between=" bg-white | bg-purple " }}
+{{ switch between="bg-white | bg-purple" }}
 ```